oVirt/ovirt-site/source/documentation/draft/building-engine-draft.html.md

 ### Clone oVirt-engine codebase

-Use the `git` command to clone the engine repository into your home directory:
+Use the `git` command to clone the engine repository into the `ovirt-engine/repository` inside your home directory:

+    $ mkdir -p $HOME/ovirt-engine/repository
+    $ cd $HOME/ovirt-engine
-    $ git clone git://gerrit.ovirt.org/ovirt-engine
+    $ git clone git://gerrit.ovirt.org/ovirt-engine repository

-This will create a new `ovirt-engine` directory containing the cloned repository.

 ***Note:** The above cloning is for read only, if you want to contribute see [this](#Code_contribution:_Gerrit).*